Determining Fault and Ways to Legally Protect Yourself

 Physical evidence.
 Look around you and see if there are any other damages other than damages to the vehicles.
 This could include a tire or skid marks, chipped paint, or objects that were knocked over.
 These types of external factors can help insurance companies determine what exactly happened at the time of the accident and who is at fault.

 After making sure that there are no emergencies or serious injuries, you should have a police officer come to the scene so you can give your statement.
 Insurance companies won’t always agree with what the police officer determines as a fault.
 However, having a police officer at the scene will give you an opportunity to have an impartial view of what happened at the time of the accident.

 Varying by state, insurance companies will have different processes for determining who is at fault.
 In Pennsylvania, consumers have the option to choose between “full-tort” and no-fault coverage.
 No-fault insurance means that an injured person’s own insurance company will cover medical expenses and lost income, no matter who's at fault.
 The only time a driver will be held liable for an accident is if your injury falls under the “serious injury” umbrella.

 For car accidents, Pennsylvania also follows a “modified comparative negligence rule.”
 This basically means that the amount of compensation you’re entitled to will be reduced by the percentage of fault that was yours.
 For example, let’s say you’re rear-ended and damages add up to $10,000 dollars.
 In a civil trial, the jury finds that you’re 25 percent at fault because one of your tail lights was out.
 This means that your entitled compensation will be reduced by 25 percent and you’ll receive $7,500.
 If you’re over 50 percent at blame, you can’t collect anything else from the at-fault party or parties.

 It’s important to never admit fault after an accident before talking to an experienced car accident attorney.
-Even something as simple as saying you’re sorry could be turned an admission of guilt.
+Even something as simple as saying you’re sorry could be turned into an admission of guilt.